datopian/metastore-lib/README.md

 tags = metastore.tag_list(package_id)
 ```

-This will return a list of `RevisionInfo` objects, each pointing to a specific
+This will return a list of `TagInfo` objects, each pointing to a specific
 tagged revision.

 ### A Note on Package Identifiers